 If the depth substituted S-101 feature is covered by S-104, then WLA is processed using same method as for the underlying depth area.

-Depth values shall also be substituted for the attribute depthRangeMinimumValue in other S-101 features.
+Depth values must also be substituted for the attribute depthRangeMinimumValue in other S-101 features.
 These are:

 Gate